TC Horsing Around

 "It's Warren."

 "Come on in."
-Bobby set his work inside the refridgerator case and the glass front.
+Bobby set his work inside the refrigerator case and closed the glass front.
 He turned to greet his friend.
 "Looks like you've got deep thoughts going on."

 "Well depth at least."